 Shabu Shabu 4

-• We only use the white part of 1 Tokyo negi (naga negi; long green onion) (or the leek or green onions).
-Cut it diagonally into pieces ½ inch (1.3 cm) thick.
+• Diagonally cut only the white part of 1 Tokyo negi (naga negi; long green onion) into pieces ½ inch (1.3 cm) thick.
+Tip: Reserve the green part for another use, like making Homemade Chashu.

 Shabu Shabu 5